Elsa-Health/elsa-models/Readme.md

 If you want to contribute through code or documentation, the [Contributing guide](CONTRIBUTION.md) is the best place to start.
 If you have questions, feel free to ask.

+This project adheres to [Elsa Health's code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ---
 ### Dependencies
 | Technology / Tool | Description   |